Catholic Church in the United States: 19th century

-The number of Catholics surged starting in the 1840s as German, Irish, and other European Catholics came in large numbers.
-After 1890, Italians and Poles formed the largest numbers of new Catholics, but many countries in Europe contributed, as did Quebec.
-By 1850, Catholics had become the country's largest single denomination.
-Between 1860 and 1890, their population tripled to seven million.
+During an immigration surge starting in the 1840s, Catholic German, Irish, and European immigrants arrived in large numbers, and after 1890, Italians and Poles formed the largest Catholic group.
+Many European countries contributed to this wave of Catholic immigration, including Quebec.
+Catholics had become the country's biggest denomination by 1850.
+Between 1860 and 1890, the population tripled to seven million.